-Security officials arrested Niyaz, a website manager who is sometimes referred to as Hailaite Niyazi, in his home in the regional capital, Urumqi, according to international news reports.
+Xinjiang security officials arrested Niyaz, who is sometimes referred to as Hailaite Niyazi, in his home in the regional capital, Urumqi, according to international news reports.
 He was convicted of endangering state security and sentenced to 15 years in prison.

 According to reports, Niyaz was punished because of an August 2, 2009, interview with Yazhou Zhoukan (Asia Weekly), a Chinese-language magazine based in Hong Kong.
 In the interview, Niyaz said authorities had not taken steps to prevent violence before ethnic unrest in July 2009 in China’s far-western Xinjiang Uighur Autonomous Region.